About Chemistry

 Our expert faculty will guide you from research to discovery.

 Picture yourself in our professionally-equipped laboratory, navigating pathways of discovery.
 Our dedicated faculty will guide you as you conquer advanced instrumentation that shapes modern chemistry.
-Here's just a few examples—delve into molecular analysis with the MVR spectrometer, unraveling the enigmatic properties of compounds and exploring the mesmerizing world of molecular structure.
+Here's just a few examples—delve into molecular analysis with the NMR spectrometer, unraveling the enigmatic properties of compounds and exploring the mesmerizing world of molecular structure.
 Experience the vibrant realm of chemical interactions with the FT-IR spectrometer, deciphering the intricate language of molecules through vibrational signatures.

 Why ACS?